Macon record store battling time, technology turns 50

 “You always have to be professional.
 Always put your best foot forward.
 Always treat your customer with courtesy and with love.
 People don’t talk about love as much, but you got to love people to deal with them because that’s what God wants us to do,” she said.
 “Sometimes we get discouraged and want to give up, but you can’t do that.
 You got to keep going.”

-The music industry has evolved over the past 50 years.
+The music industry has evolved during the past 50 years.
 When the store opened, Habersham was selling albums.
-Then it started selling cassette tapes, and eventually CDs.
+Then it started selling cassette tapes and eventually CDs.
 But, Malone said, albums are making a comeback.

 “In the old days, they used to say, ‘What goes around, comes around,’ so the old ain’t nothing but the new and new ain’t nothing but the old.
 So, that really is true,” she said.